linux-techtips/rgpt/README.md

 ```sh
 $ cargo install rgpt
 ```
-On your first use, rgpt will prompt you for your api key.
+On your first use, rgpt will prompt you for your api key and write it to ~/.config/rgpt/secret.
 You can generate one [here](https://platform.openai.com/account/api-keys)

 ## Documentation
 ### Chatting